-Daimler – the parent company to Mercedes-Benz – is the world’s largest manufacturer of commercial vehicles but it didn’t compete in the industry’s fastest growing segment; one-tonne, 4×4 pickups.
+Daimler – the parent company to Mercedes-Benz – is the world’s largest manufacturer of commercial vehicles but it didn’t compete in the industry’s fastest-growing segment; one-tonne, 4×4 pickups.
 Demand for these vehicles has been growing around the world for the past decade.

-Despite Daimler’s expertise in both commercial vehicles and 4×4 vehicles, the German manufacturer decided to turn to its alliance partner, Nissan (Renault-Nissan-Daimler Alliance), for expertise.
+Despite Daimler’s expertise in both commercial vehicles and 4×4 vehicles, the German manufacturer decided to turn to its Renault-Nissan-Daimler alliance partner, Nissan, for expertise.

 Flagship Power models are furnished with 18-inch alloy wheels, chrome bumper and detailing in the grille, LED lights, folding mirrors, leather seats (electrically 8-way adjustable in the front) and more.